jinningwang/ltbvis_lite/README.md

 ### video
 The output will be a video file in avi format.

-### plz
-parallelization enable, 1 for enable and 0 for disable.

 ## function
 The main function is `createvide`, which takes five parameters.